 My name is Christine Pomeranz, ITM Chairperson, and I am pleased to be your host for this orientation session.

 Your other full-time professors are Professors Sonja Chapman, Guillermo Jimenez, Shireen Musa, and Patrick Yanez.
 You will also be meeting a host of industry-connected adjunct faculty as you progress in the program.
-Our Administrative Assistant is Stacey Sedereas.
+Our Department and Industry Project Coordinator is Stacey Sedereas.

 Slide 3 - Mission